gatsbyjs/gatsby/docs/blog/2020-05-26-introducing-will-it-build/index.md

 3. **Data change from CMS (a.k.a Incremental Builds):** A data change is a tweak made through the CMS (eg. Contentful).
 For example when a content editor publishes a new article or fixes a typo, this represents a data change because the codebase itself hasn't changed.
 Since the initial build is already established, subsequent incremental builds can run a comparison against it to determine what has changed.
 These builds are the fastest of all and only available on Gatsby Cloud.

 What are you still doing here?
-Get on over to [Willit.build](https://willit.build/) and try it out for yourself
+Get on over to [Willit.build](https://willit.build/) and try it out for yourself!